What will happen to birth control, insurance, abortion, and Planned Parenthood in the future?

 Q: Will there be legislation to defund Planned Parenthood?

-A: The most recent attempt to defund Planned Parenthood – as part of changing the ACA – was defeated, thanks to our many, many supporters who rallied, called their representatives, and mailed postcards.
+A: Recent attempts to defund Planned Parenthood – as part of changing the ACA – were defeated, thanks to our many, many supporters who rallied, called their representatives, and mailed postcards.
 If new legislation is introduced, it must go through a long process before it becomes law.
 Both the House and Senate must pass it, the President must sign it, and sometimes it gets challenged in the court system.
 No matter what happens, we are committed to fighting against anything that will restrict access to the full range of care our patients depend on: affordable birth control, STI testing and treatment, cancer screening and abortion.
 We are 100 years strong and won’t back down.